A new study from Sweden has found that female managers are less likely than male managers to have negative attitudes toward depression at work.

 With depression on the rise globally, it would behoove managers to take depression at the workplace more seriously.
 The authors of the present study propose that managerial training programs should take into account the fact that male and female managers have different attitudes towards this issue.
 With that in mind, they suggest, perhaps male and female managers should follow different training programs.

 Smart recovery: interventions to decrease workplace depression seem to work

 Fortunately, research has found various ways of alleviating employee depression.
-A 2018 review of 22 previus studies found that interventions combining several different therapeutic approaches have the best results.
-Specifically, workplace interventions that combined cognitive behavioural therapy (CBT) with “coping flexibility” had the strongest effect.
+A 2018 review of 22 previous studies found that interventions combining several different therapeutic approaches have the best results.
+Specifically, workplace interventions that combined cognitive behavioral therapy (CBT) with “coping flexibility” had the strongest effect.
 Likewise, the interventions that took place in a group format showed the lowest attrition rates.
 In general, the study found that “most” of the studied interventions reduced employees’ depression levels.